 Housing and Neighborhoods

-Living arrangements are important for family finances and well-being.
-Sixteen percent of adults were living alone in 2017, and over half were living in a household solely with their spouse or partner and/or children under age 18 (referred to as a nuclear family).
-The remaining one-third of adults have living arrangements with other people that extend beyond the traditional concept of a nuclear family.
-Twelve percent of adults live with their parents, 10 percent live with an adult child not in school, 10 percent live with extended family members, and 5 percent live with roommates (table 23).
+The decision of who to live with often relates to an individual's network of support.
+Fifteen percent of adults are living alone, and half are living in a household solely with their spouse or partner and/or children under age 18 (referred to as a nuclear family).
+The remaining one-third of adults have living arrangements with other people that extended beyond the traditional concept of a nuclear family.
+Twelve percent of adults live with their parents, 10 percent live with an adult child not in school, 7 percent live with extended family members, and 5 percent live with roommates (table 17).

 |Adult children (at least one not a full-time student or unknown)||10|

-Table 24.
-Reasons for living with parents among young adults (by age)
+Table 18.
+Reasons for living with parents (by age)

-Note: Among adults who live with their parents.
+Note: Reasons are among adults who live with their parents.
 Respondents can select multiple reasons for living with others.

 |Characteristic||Own||Rent||Neither own nor rent|